Intrinsic convergence of the homological Taylor tower for $r$-immersions in $\mathbb R^n$

 In this paper we investigate the Taylor tower that calculates the {\it homology} of the space $\rImm(M, \R^n)$.
 In practice, this means the following.
 First of all, it is convenient to replace the space of $r$-immersions with $r$-immersions modulo immersions.
 Let us suppose that we fix a basepoint in $\Imm(M, \R^n)$, and let $\rbar(M, \R^n)$ be the homotopy fiber of the inclusion map $\rImm(M, \R^n)\to \Imm(M, \R^n)$.
 Let $\HZ$ denote the Eilenberg-MacLane spectrum.
 We are interested in the Taylor tower of the presheaf of Spectra, defined by the formula

 (more precise definitions are given in Section~\ref{S:Prereq}).

 Our main result concerns the rate of convergence of the Taylor tower of this functor.
 The question of convergence is a fundamental one.
-We will distinguish between two aspects of convergence: how strongly the tower converges to its limit, and what it converges to.
-We will say that the Taylor tower of a functor $F$ {\it converges intrinsically} at $M$ if the connectivity of the map $T_kF(M)\to T_{k-1}F(M)$ approaches $\infty$ as $k$ approaches $\infty$.
-We say that the Taylor tower of $F$ {\it converges strongly} to $F(M)$ if the connectivity of the map $F(M)\to T_kF(M)$ approaches $\infty$ as $k$ approaches $\infty$.
-Strong convergence implies intrinsic convergence, but the converse does not have to be true.
+We will distinguish between two aspects of convergence: how rapidly the tower converges to its limit, and what it converges to.
+We will say that the Taylor tower of a functor $F$ \begin{enumerate} \item {\it converges} at $M$ if the map $F(M)\to \holim_k T_kF(M)$ is an equivalence. \item {\it converges intrinsically} at $M$ if the connectivity of the map $T_kF(M)\to T_{k-1}F(M)$ approaches $\infty$ as $k$ approaches $\infty$. \item {\it converges strongly} at $M$ if the connectivity of the map $F(M)\to T_kF(M)$ approaches $\infty$ as $k$ approaches $\infty$. \end{enumerate} It is clear that (1)+(2)$\iff$(3).
+In particular, strong convergence implies intrinsic convergence, but the converse does not have to be true.
 In practice it seems that for ``natural'' functors that we know, whenever the Taylor tower of $F$ converges intrinsically, it converges strongly to $F$.
 But intrinsic convergence is usually much easier to prove than strong convergence.

 Before we state our main result, let us recall, for context, that one of the deepest results in functor calculus is the Goodwillie-Klein-Weiss convergence theorem \cite{GW:EI2}, \cite{GK:EmbDisj}, \cite{GK}.